ankur12-1610/snapx/README.md

 # SnapX
 > **Silver Medalist 🥈** submission in ConsenSys' MetaMask Snap Development Hackathon conducted at InterIIT Tech Meet 11.0 | February 2023

+### Team:
+>Twitter Handles
+- AaryanK666
+- ankurrap
+- Aadeesh38096402
+- nishtha9960
+- shaan_kumar26
+- PartikSingh17
+- PallavAg2808
+- Sahil Saini

+## What does our snap do?

 SnapX is a metamask snap powered with notifications and account recovery features using biometric authentication.

 ## Demo